dalexsoto/AlexTouch.GoogleAdMobAds/README.markdown

 also don't forget to include the libGoogleAdMobAds.a to your project and set its build action to NOTHING

-and add this to your addition touch arguments
+and add this to your additional btouch arguments

 -v -v -v -gcc_flags "-L${ProjectDir} -lGoogleAdMobAds -force_load ${ProjectDir}/libGoogleAdMobAds.a"